Eggmangong/eggmangong.github.io/_pages/cv.md

   * At University of California, Berkeley
   * _Description_.
 Under the guidance of Prof. Michael Lindsey, more general functions of matrices can be constructed as limits of polynomials.
 By approximating general functions with Chebyshev polynomials, one can derive efficient algorithms for performing mat-vecs easily.
-Diverse experiments were demonstrated by Matlab to prove the efficiency of this method.
+Experiments were demonstrated by Matlab to prove the efficiency of this method.

 Achievements/Awards
 ======